-Estimates show the six basins and the waterway will keep 22 pounds of phosphorus and just over 19 tons of sediment out of the river, and prevent pounds of algae.

-LEAN 38.5 tons of soil erosion WATER each vear.
-AND & One pound of phosphorus AMENDMENT can produce up to 500
+Estimates show the six basins and the waterway will keep 22 pounds of phosphorus and just over 19 tons of sediment out of the river, and prevent 38.5 tons of soil erosion each year.
+One pound of phosphorus can produce up to 500 pounds of algae.